bcbi/stronghold_examples/README.md

 Example scripts of how to do things inside Stronghold

 This repo lives /data/git.
-To modify them, you clone the repo to your home directory.
+To modify them, clone the repo to your home directory.
 That way, you can always pull in new changes

 ```
 cd ~